 As with back extensions, side bends have the potential to further compress herniated discs and even damage adjacent healthy discs.
 Instead, opt for a side plank where you rest on your side and lean on your forearm with your elbow below your shoulder as you lift your hips from the floor while propped on your heels before switching sides after repeating the movement 6-10 times.

-If back pain is affecting other facets of your life and you would like to learn more about treatments for back pain, both non-surgical and surgical, call The Spine Institute Center for Spinal Restoration at (310) 828-7757 today and request an in-person consultation.
+If back pain is affecting other facets of your life and you would like to learn more about treatments for back pain, both non-surgical and surgical, call The Spine Institute Center for Spinal Restoration and speak with a reliable Santa Monica spine surgeon at (310) 828-7757 today and request an in-person consultation.